GeoEvolve: Automating Geospatial Model Discovery via Multi-Agent Large Language Models

 Abstract

 Geospatial modeling provides critical solutions for pressing global challenges such as sustainability and climate change.
-Existing large language model (LLM)–based algorithm discovery frameworks, such as AlphaEvolve, excel at evolving generic code but lack the domain knowledge and multi-step reasoning required for complex geospatial problems.
-We introduce GeoEvolve, a multi-agent LLM framework that couples evolutionary search with geospatial domain knowledge to automatically design and refine geospatial algorithms.
-GeoEvolve operates in two nested loops: an inner loop leverages a code evolver to generate and mutate candidate solutions, while an outer agentic controller evaluates global elites and queries a GeoKnowRAG module—a structured geospatial knowledge base that injects theoretical priors from geography.
-This knowledge-guided evolution steers the search toward theoretically meaningful and computationally efficient algorithms.
-We evaluate GeoEvolve on two fundamental and classical tasks: spatial interpolation (kriging) and spatial uncertainty quantification (geospatial conformal prediction).
-Across these benchmarks, GeoEvolve automatically improves and discovers new algorithms, incorporating geospatial theory on top of classical models.
-It reduces spatial interpolation error (RMSE) by 13–21% and enhances uncertainty estimation performance by 17%.
-Ablation studies confirm that domain-guided retrieval is essential for stable, high-quality evolution.
-These results demonstrate that GeoEvolve provides a scalable path toward automated, knowledge-driven geospatial modeling, opening new opportunities for trustworthy and efficient AI-for-Science discovery.
+Existing large language model (LLM)–based algorithm discovery frameworks, such as AlphaEvolve, excel at generic code evolution but lack the domain knowledge required for complex geospatial problems.
+We introduce GeoEvolve, a multi-agent LLM framework that couples evolutionary search with dynamic geospatial domain knowledge.
+GeoEvolve operates in nested loops: an inner code evolver generates candidate solutions, while an outer agentic controller—supported by Automated Knowledge Construction and Code-to-Formula agents—queries a Dynamic GeoKnowRAG module to inject theoretical priors.
+This architecture addresses the challenges of spatial heterogeneity and temporal non-stationarity.
+We evaluate GeoEvolve on three classical tasks: spatial interpolation (Kriging), uncertainty quantification (GeoCP), and spatial regression (GWR).
+Across 9 datasets, GeoEvolve discovers novel algorithms that incorporate geospatial theory.
+It achieves significant gains, such as a 29.5% increase in regression \(R^2\) and a 13–21% reduction in interpolation error.
+Furthermore, extensive ablation studies confirm GeoEvolve’s robustness across diverse foundation models (GPT, Gemini, Qwen) and its spatiotemporal generalizability, validating that domain-guided retrieval is essential for stable evolution.
+Collectively, these results offer a scalable path toward trustworthy, automated geospatial modeling, opening new avenues for efficient AI-for-Science discovery.

 Method Overview